apluslms/aplus-manual/rst_guide/advanced_syntax.rst

 List Table
 ..........
-List tables allows to  the number of columns and the headers through the directive options.
-This type of tables reduce the need of manual typing needed in the  basic tables.
+List tables allow to set the number of columns and the headers through the directive options.
+This type of table reduces the amount of manual typing needed in the basic tables.

 .. warning::

-    * Each sublist must contain the same umber of items.
+    * Each sublist must contain the same number of items.
 Otherwise, the table will not be rendered.
     * Cells cannot be combined.

 List tables :important:`syntax` consist of the directive name, the table title, the table options, and the list of items, which are split by rows.